 - Residency includes 24 hour access to the Working Studio.

 - Submission of an application, including resume, project proposal and work samples to be reviewed and awarded by the board of Willowtail.

-- The number of Scholarship Residencies for any cycle of deadlines is based on availability at Willowtail, the quality of the applications and funds available at the time.
+- The number of Full or Partially-Funded Scholarship Residencies for any cycle of deadlines is based on availability at Willowtail, the quality of the applications and funds available at the time.

-To see the difference between a Full-Scholarship Residency and a Partial- Scholarship Residency, go to Residencies page.
+To see the difference between a Full-Scholarship Residency, a Partial- Scholarship Residency and a Fully Self-funded Residency, go to Residencies page.